danpopovsky1997/strengthcore-project1/README.md

 CSS: The font "Kanit" was imported via Google Fonts

+README: Readme example (by Jarrad Baker, Skate Shack PP1) provided in Slack channel by tutor

 ## Acknowledgements

 I would like to thank the following people in supporting my journey to become a developer: